By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Thought stopping has been shown to be effective about 70% of the time for phobias.
 The more unreasonable the fear or phobia the better thought stopping works.
 It is reported to be very helpful in coping with cravings in addiction or managing other urges.

-Thought stopping has been less effective when the problem is obsessive compulsive behaviors.
-For compulsive rituals, the successes rate for thought stopping is closer to 20%.
+Thought stopping has been less effective when the problem is obsessive-compulsive behaviors.
+For compulsive rituals, the success rate for thought stopping is closer to 20%.
 Thought stopping is primarily meant for getting rid of negative or unhelpful thinking.
-For OCD behaviors something more complete like exposure and response prevent is recommended.
+For OCD behaviors something more complete like exposure and response prevention is recommended.

 Exposure and response prevention is not recommended for addictions.
 Having an alcoholic sit in a bar and test themselves increases the risk of failing one more test and convincing themselves they will never get clean.

 If you are unsure what will work best for your condition, try working with a professional or experienced peer person.

 Do you have any default thoughts that are not helpful?
 Might thought stopping help you get those thoughts under control?

 Seven David Joel Miller Books are available now!